Nuclear weapons of the United States

+Additionally, 200 B61 nuclear bombs are available for tactical nuclear use by fighter aircraft.
+(Note: US nuclear-capable tactical aircraft include certain units of the F-35A, F-15E, and F-16C/D, while NATO Dual Capable Aircraft (European-operated Panavia Tornado, F-35A, and F-16C/D aircraft) can also employ the B61 bomb.)
+The US stations approximately 100 of these in six European NATO countries: Belgium, Germany, Italy, the Netherlands, Turkey, and United Kingdom.
+The US extends a nuclear umbrella to all NATO countries, and also South Korea, Japan, and Australia.
+Since the 2014 Russian annexation of Crimea, the US has more frequently moved strategic nuclear delivery systems to the territory of its allies, with Bomber Task Force deployments in Australia, Qatar, Romania, and South Korea, while Ohio-class submarines have docked in Scotland and South Korea.

-Throughout the Cold War, the U.S. and USSR competed in the nuclear arms race.
-From 1951, the U.S. became the first country to develop thermonuclear weapons.
-From 1954, the U.S. stationed nuclear weapons in at least 17 other countries, in NATO against the Warsaw Pact, and South Korea, Japan, Taiwan, and the Philippines against China.
-During the 1950s, Strategic Air Command operated hundreds of strategic bombers.
-By the 1960s, ICBMs were deployed in silos, such as the Atlas and Titan, and aboard submarines as Polaris.
-The 1962 Cuban Missile Crisis, regarded as an exceptionally close call with a nuclear exchange and World War III.
-The nuclear arsenal continued to grow, including to potential space-based systems with the 1980s Strategic Defense Initiative, but was curtailed as the Cold War ended, partly by treaties including as START I. Its successor, New START, will expire in 2026.
+Throughout the Cold War, the United States and the Soviet Union competed in the nuclear arms race.
+From 1951, the US became the first country to develop thermonuclear weapons.
+From the 1950s, the US stationed nuclear weapons in at least 17 other nations, including NATO allies, South Korea, Japan, Taiwan, and the Philippines, while Strategic Air Command operated hundreds of strategic bombers, under the policies of massive retaliation and containment of Eastern Bloc countries.
+By the 1960s, ICBMs were deployed in silos, such as the Atlas and Titan, and aboard submarines as Polaris, with the arsenal peaking at 31,000 warheads in 1967.
+The 1962 Cuban Missile Crisis is regarded as a nuclear close call that cemented the concept of mutually assured destruction.
+Technologies advanced in the 1980s, with the Peacekeeper ICBM and proposed space-based Strategic Defense Initiative missile defense system.
+When the Cold War ended, all Army and surface Navy nuclear weapons were withdrawn, and Strategic Air Command was superseded by Strategic Command.
+The arsenal was also limited by bilateral treaties, beginning with START I. Its successor, New START, expired in 2026.
+Since 2025, the US has pursued the space-based Golden Dome missile defense system.

-Between 1940 and 1996, the federal government spent at least US$ in present-day terms on nuclear weapons, delivery systems, command and control, maintenance, waste management and administration.
-The U.S. has produced more than 70,000 nuclear warheads, more than all other nuclear weapon states combined.
-Design takes place at Los Alamos, Livermore, and Sandia laboratories, while tests were conducted at Nevada Test Site and Pacific Proving Grounds.
+Between 1940 and 1996, the US spent over US$ in present-day terms on nuclear weapons infrastructure, and nuclear forces maintenance is projected to cost $60 billion per year from 2021 through 2030.
+The US produced over 70,000 nuclear warheads, more than all other states combined.
+Design takes place at Los Alamos, Livermore, and Sandia laboratories; tests were conducted at Nevada Test Site and Pacific Proving Grounds.
 Until the 1963 Partial Nuclear Test Ban Treaty, the vast majority of tests were atmospheric.
 Subsequent underground testing limited nuclear fallout.
-A unilateral testing moratorium in 1992 was followed by signature on the 1996 Comprehensive Nuclear-Test-Ban Treaty.
-Science-Based Stockpile Stewardship shifted focus from continual weapon redesigns to limiting aging, via supercomputer simulation and physics experiments such as inertial confinement fusion.

-Production and testing sites radioactively contaminated civilian communities: Marshall Islanders were compensated at least US$759 million for testing exposure, and U.S. citizens have been compensated over US$2.5 billion.
+Nuclear sites radioactively contaminated civilian communities: the US government compensated Marshall Islanders over US$759 million for testing exposure, and US citizens over US$2.5 billion.
+The US began a testing moratorium in 1992 and signed the Comprehensive Nuclear-Test-Ban Treaty in 1996, but has not ratified it.
+Stockpile stewardship is the current warhead maintenance program, using experiments including supercomputer simulation and inertial confinement fusion.

-As of 2025, the U.S. and Russia possess a comparable number of warheads; together more than 90% of the world's stockpile.
-The United States holds 1,770 deployed, 1,930 in reserve, and 1,477 retired and awaiting dismantlement, in total 5,177.
-The projected costs for maintaining U.S. nuclear forces are $60 billion per year during the 2021–2030 period.

-On October 30, 2025, President Trump called on the Pentagon to resume testing nuclear weapons immediately, though it was unclear whether this referred to nuclear explosive testing or testing of nuclear delivery systems.